absmohamed/JS-intro/Promises/README.md

 })
 ```

 Now we have three functions defined.
-Instead of keeping them inline in our html file, let's put them in their own script, and include a referene to the script at the bottom of the body.
+Instead of keeping them inline in our html file, let's put them in their own script, and include a reference to the script at the bottom of the body.
 This is done in `code/promises.html` and `code/promises.js`.

 ## Error handling and Promises